Troubleshooting

 • The Raw TCP packets count is zero.
 This means that the Agent did not see any traffic.
 If you are using the --filter flag or have specified an interface to listen on, make sure they are correct.
 To make sure you're not filtering too much, try removing these flags to capture traffic on all ports and interfaces.

 • The Unparsable packets count is greater than zero.
 This often means the Akita Agent is trying to parse encrypted traffic.
 If the HTTP Request/Response count is zero, then all your traffic is likely TLS traffic.
-See above or talk to us about what to do.
+See above.

 Check for log messages from the Akita Agent